rakhimov/scram/doc/input_file.rst

 - `RelaxNG Schema <https://github.com/rakhimov/scram/blob/master/share/input.rng>`_

 .. _shorthand_format:

 Shorthand Input Format
 ======================

-A more convenient format than the XML for writing simple fault trees utilizes a shorter notation for gates ('&', '|', '@', '~', '^') and basic events to create a collection of Boolean equations.
+A more convenient format than the XML for writing simple fault trees utilizes a shorter notation for gates ('&', '|', '@', '~', '^') and events to create a collection of Boolean equations.
 The shorthand format can be converted into the XML format with `this script`_.

 .. _`this script`:
     https://github.com/rakhimov/scram/blob/master/scripts/shorthand_to_xml.py